gazebosim/gz-sim/Migration.md

 * The `-f`/`--file` command line argument has been deprecated.
 The SDF file can now be loaded without a flag.

-* The `ign-gazebo` command line tool is deprecated.
+* The `gz-sim` command line tool is deprecated.
 The new tool is `gz sim`, which has all the same options, except for `--distributed` and `--file`/`-f`, which have been removed.